Introducing The Dressmaker’s Companion – A practical guide to sewing clothes

 You can buy an autographed copy from me here.

-Are you a small retailer or sewing school proprietor and want to stock The Dressmaker’s Companion?
-I have excellent wholesale rates; please send me a no obligation enquiry: liz@lizhaywood (dot) com (dot) au
+Are you a small retailer, independent fabric shop owner or sewing school proprietor and want to stock The Dressmaker’s Companion?
+I have excellent wholesale rates, very low minimum orders and can drop ship to your door; please send a no obligation enquiry to: liz@lizhaywood (dot) com (dot) au

 In Pt Lincoln, South Australia, Ruby + Kate